OpenVR driver

 }

 SteamVR will overwrite the file if there are JSON punctuation errors.
 We recommend you keep a copy just in case.
-You can check JSON punctuation, for example, here.
+You can check JSON punctuation here.

 For an HMD that has been assigned a Head serial number by the antilatency driver, we recommend using the universal serial number /user/head.
-This will allow you to use the Antilatency tracker with any headset and not request the System Report for this.
-You can also use aliases as we showed for hands in the example above.
+This will allow you to use an Antilatency tracker with any headset without requesting the System Report.
+You can also use aliases like we did with hands in the example above.

-Take into account that you should set the values of following parameters:
+Take into account that you should set the values for the following parameters:

-To learn more about the SteamVR tracking override, please, read the SteamVR documentation.
+To learn more about SteamVR tracking override, please read the SteamVR documentation.

-How to find the serial number of an HMD
+How to find a serial number of an HMD

 The serial numbers of all the devices in the SteamVR system are available in the System Report.
-You can create it with the Create system report command in the SteamVR menu:
+To do this, run the Create system report command in the SteamVR menu: